awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/examining_cluster.md

 * **ContainerAllocated** - this represents the number of containers that are running on your cluster, on the Core and Task Instance Fleets.
 These would the be Spark executors and the Spark Driver.
 * **MemoryAllocatedMB** & **MemoryAvailableMB** - you can graph them both to see how much memory the cluster is actually consuming for the wordcount Spark application out of the memory that the instances have.

-#### Terminate the cluster
-When you are done examining the cluster and using the different UIs, terminate the EMR cluster from the EMR management console.
-This is not the end of the workshop though - we still have some interesting steps to go.

 #### Number of executors in the cluster
 With 32 Spot Units in the Task Instance Fleet, EMR launched either 8 * xlarge (running one executor) or 4 * 2xlarge instances (running 2 executors) or 2 * 4xlarge instances (running 4 executors), so the Task Instance Fleet provides 8 executors / containers to the cluster.
 The Core Instance Fleet launched one xlarge instance, able to run one executor.